 By making it possible for employers to convert defined benefit pension plans to target benefit plans, hundreds of thousands of Canadians could face income insecurity in retirement.
 Not only will this bill directly affect the 489,000 members of federal sector pensions, it will create a disastrous precedent in other Canadian jurisdictions where I fear it will hurt families like mine.
 After Bill C-27 it would be a short step to imposing conversions to target benefit plans, as they have done in New Brunswick with devastating results.

 When Canadians voted for the Trudeau government, they were led to believe they were supporting a party that would protect and improve Canadians’ retirement security.
 Prime Minister Trudeau has no mandate to bring back the same pension busting reforms that even Stephen Harper abandoned.

 - Send your e-mail and then ask your colleagues, friends and family to do the same.

-Letter to Finance Minister Bill Morneau from President Scott Travers on behalf of The Society of Energy Professionals
+Letter to Finance Minister Bill Morneau from President Scott Travers on behalf of The Society of United Professionals

 Bill C-27: Undermining Canadian Pensions (provides background information about Bill C-27, the risk it poses to pensions and New Brunswick’s experience with similar legislation)